theninthsky/client-side-rendering/README.md

 <br>
 We’ve also seen that Googlebot can perfectly index client-side rendered apps, and that we can easily set up a prerender server to serve all other bots and crawlers.
 <br>
-And above all, we have achieved all this just by adding a few files and using a prerender service, so every existing CSR app should be able to quickly and easily implement these changes and benefit from them.
+And most importantly, we have achieved all this just by adding a few files and using a prerender service, so every existing CSR app should be able to quickly and easily implement these changes and benefit from them.

 These facts lead to the conclusion that there is no compelling reason to use SSR.
 Doing so would only add unnecessary complexity and limitations to our app, degrading both the developer and user experience, while also incurring higher server costs.